Mano-Labs-Hawaii/manolabs.github.io/README.md

-# MERC-LABS-site
+# Mano Labs
-The Official Website of MERC Labs
+The Official Website of MANO Labs